Have you wondered how you can reduce waste?

 These changes are simple to implement and can make a massive difference in the environment.

 Have you made some changes in your day to day life to support our planet?
+How do you reduce waste in your day-to-day?
 Share them in the comments!